andi242/kirbycms-auto-shortcode/README.md

 ## configuration

-1. copy "shortcode/shortcode.php" to /site/plugins in your Kirby setup.
+1. just copy the folder `shortcode` to /site/plugins in Kirby.
-2. add shortcode values to your plugin config.php
+2. add custom shortcode values to `/site/plugins/shortcode/config.php`

 if you are using Font Awesome or similar you can come up with this: